Suprnova/Chunithm-Research/Charting.md

 # Notes Demonstration

-Below is an excerpt from the .c2s file for Cyaegha's MASTER difficulty, which has a RESOLUTION of 386.
+Below is a recreation of the MASTER difficulty chart for Cyaegha, which has a RESOLUTION of 386.

 ```
 TAP	8	0	6	4